A Unified Perspective on the Dynamics of Deep Transformers: Introduction

 \

-Our main contributions can be summarized as: \begin{itemize} \item[i)] If $\Gamma_\mu$ is the velocity field of one of the following variants of self-attention, in its single-head \emph{or} multi-head form, and in its masked \emph{or} unmasked form: Softmax self-attention, L2 self-attention, Sinkhorn self-attention, Sigmoid self-attention, then we show that for any compactly supported initial data $\mu \in \pcal_c(\R^d)$, the evolution (\ref{eq:transformer_pde_trad}) is well-posed.
-The masked self-attention case leverages the conditional optimal transport framework introduced in \cite{castin2024smooth}.
+Our main contributions can be summarized as follows. \begin{itemize} \item[i)] If $\Gamma_\mu$ is the velocity field of one of the following variants of self-attention, in its single-head \emph{or} multi-head form, and in its masked \emph{or} unmasked form: Softmax self-attention, $\ell^2$ self-attention, Sinkhorn self-attention, Sigmoid self-attention, then we show that for any compactly supported initial data $\mu \in \pcal_c(\R^d)$, the evolution (\ref{eq:transformer_pde_trad}) is well-posed.
+The masked self-attention case leverages the conditional optimal transport framework introduced in \cite{castin2024smooth}, and requires that the position marginal of the initial distribution has a Dirac mass at 0.
 We also derive a stability estimate with respect to the initial data, which proves that Equation (\ref{eq:transformer_pde_trad}) is the mean-field limit of the dynamical system (\ref{eq:ode_system}).
 (Section \ref{sec:well_posedness})

-\item[ii)] For Softmax, L2, Sinkhorn and linear self-attention, we show that initial data that are Gaussians stay Gaussian along the dynamics (\ref{eq:transformer_pde_trad}).
+\item[ii)] For Softmax, $\ell^2$, Sinkhorn and linear self-attention, we show that initial data that are Gaussians stay Gaussian along the dynamics (\ref{eq:transformer_pde_trad}).
 This allows us to derive explicit ODEs on the mean and the covariance matrix of these Gaussian solutions.
 For Softmax self-attention, we demonstrate under certain assumptions on the parameters that the limiting covariance of the solution is rank-deficient, which mimics the clustering phenomenon observed in \cite{geshkovski2023emergence}.
-(Sections \ref{subsec:trad_gaussian}, \ref{subsec:L2_gaussian} and \ref{subsec:sink_self_attention})
+(Sections \ref{subsec:trad_gaussian}, \ref{subsec:L2_gaussian} and \ref{subsec:sink_self_attention}).

-\item[iii)] With a numerical study of the covariance ODEs in the Gaussian case, we point out that rank-deficiency of the limiting covariance generically holds even without the assumptions of our theoretical analysis, for Softmax self-attention as well as L2 self-attention.
+\item[iii)] With a numerical study of the covariance ODEs in the Gaussian case, we point out that rank-deficiency of the limiting covariance generically holds even without the assumptions of our theoretical analysis, for Softmax self-attention as well as $\ell^2$ self-attention.
 Moreover, we identify a range of typical behaviors in dimension 2, divided in three categories: (i) convergence, (ii) divergence at $t\to +\infty$ and (iii) divergence in finite time.
-We prove that L2 self-attention cannot lead to finite-time divergence, contrary to Softmax self-attention.
+We prove that $\ell^2$ self-attention cannot lead to finite-time divergence, contrary to Softmax self-attention.
 (Section \ref{subsec:experiments})